-Candidates for the Ph.D. degree must complete six residence units.
-A master’s degree from an accredited institution may be accepted in the form of advanced standing as the equivalent of one year of residence (30 points of credit or two residence units) for either doctoral degree.
-An application for advanced standing must be completed during the first semester of study.
-Candidates for the Eng.Sc.D. degree must (in addition to the 60-point requirement) accumulate 12 points of credit in the departmental course E9800: Doctoral Research Instruction.
-All doctoral programs are subject to review by the Committee on Instruction of the School.
-In no case will more than 15 points of credit be approved for the dissertation and research and studies directly connected therewith without special approval by this committee.
-Normally, a doctoral candidate specializes in a field of interest acceptable to a department of the school.
+Candidates for the PhD degree must complete six residence units.
+A master’s degree from an accredited institution may be accepted in the form of advanced standing as the equivalent of one year of residence (30 points of credit and two residence units) for either doctoral degree.
+An application for advanced standing must be completed with the department during the first semester of study.
+PhD candidates will register for a residence unit during each of their first four semesters at Columbia.

+Doctoral candidates must write a dissertation embodying original research under the sponsorship of the faculty adviser.
 The defense of the dissertation constitutes the final test of the candidate’s qualifications.
 It must be demonstrated that the candidate has made a contribution to knowledge in a chosen area.
-In content the dissertation should, therefore, be a distinctly original contribution in the selected field of study.
-In form it must show the mastery of written English which is expected of a university graduate.
+In content, the dissertation should therefore be a distinctly original contribution in the selected field of study.
+In form, it must show the mastery of written English which is expected of a university graduate.

-- At the time the student begins doctoral research, the student is eligible to register for E9800 (3, 6, 9, or 12 points of credit).
+- At the time the student begins doctoral research, the student is eligible to register for CIEN E9800 Doctoral Research Instruction (3, 6, 9, or 12 points of credit).
 Twelve points must be accumulated by the time the student is to receive the degree.

 - Registration for E9800 at a time other than that prescribed above is not permitted, except by written permission of the dean.

-- Although 12 points of E9800 are required for the doctoral degree, no part of this credit may count toward the minimum residence requirement of 30 points (or 60 points beyond the bachelor’s degree).
+- Although 12 points of E9800 are required for the Doctor of Engineering Science degree, no part of this credit may count toward the minimum residence requirement of 30 points (or 60 points beyond the bachelor’s degree).

-- A student must register continuously through the autumn and spring terms.
+- A student must register continuously through the Fall and Spring terms.
 This requirement does not include the summer session.